nisargjhaveri/clstk/docs/install.rst

  $ python -m nltk.downloader stopwords punkt -d $NLTK_DATA

-Setup CLUTO (optional, required for linBilmes summarizer)
+Setup CLUTO (optional)
 ---------------------------------------------------------
 http://glaros.dtc.umn.edu/gkhome/cluto/cluto/download

+This is required if you want to use "linBilmes" summarizer.

 Set an environment variable ``CLUTO_BIN_PATH`` with the path of directory containing ``vcluster`` binary file.

-Setup ROUGE 1.5.5 (optional, required for evaluating summaries)
+Setup ROUGE 1.5.5 (optional)
 ---------------------------------------------------------------
 https://github.com/nisargjhaveri/ROUGE-1.5.5-unicode

 This is required only if you plan to evaluate the summaries using ROUGE score.
-You may skip this.

 Obtain and setup ROUGE 1.5.5 according to the instructions there.